File Naming Conventions

 Without conventions, teams inevitably end up with folders full of files named things like "final_v2_REAL_USE_THIS.docx" or "report (copy).pdf."
 These ad hoc names make it nearly impossible to search, sort, or automate anything.
 Establishing clear file naming conventions is one of the simplest yet highest-impact steps any individual or organization can take toward better digital organization.

-How File Naming Conventions Works
+How File Naming Conventions works in practice

 One of the most important elements of a naming convention is the date format.
 The recommended standard is the ISO 8601 format: YYYY-MM-DD.
 This format has a critical advantage over alternatives like MM-DD-YYYY or DD/MM/YYYY: files sort chronologically when arranged alphabetically.
 A folder containing files named 2026-01-15_quarterly-report.pdf and 2026-04-15_quarterly-report.pdf will automatically appear in the correct order in any file browser.